cerebral-bore/CS430Project4/README.md

 on a scene input file into a pixel buffer.
 In this project you will add recursive raytracing to provide reflection and refraction.

+Some black pixels will be scattered along the shapes, minor issue